 What is math fact fluency?

 Math fact fluency, is the ability to quickly and accurately recall the answer to basic math facts.
-This is typically the result of repeated practice that results in being committed to long-term memory, allowing it to be instantaneously recalled.
+This definition of fluency in math is pretty straightforward and is typically the result of repeated practice that results in being committed to long-term memory, allowing it to be instantaneously recalled.

 According to the definition of fluency in math, students should no longer rely on strategies such as counting on their fingers or drawing models to compute.

 Is fact fluency the same as computational fluency?